 Jackson Walker partner Bruce Ruzinsky has been named the Texas Minority Counsel Program (TMCP) 2015 Trailblazer Outside Counsel of the Year.

-“I am humbled to receive this award and honored to help play a role in promoting diversity both within our firm and the legal profession,” Bruce said.
+“I am humbled to receive this award and honored to help play a role in promoting diversity both within our Firm and the legal profession,” Mr. Ruzinsky said.
 “I know that diversity and inclusion makes us better, and we will continue to seek ways to recruit, retain, and advance a diverse workforce while maintaining an inclusive environment at Jackson Walker.”

-Bruce has chaired Jackson Walker’s Diversity Committee since 2005.
-Under his leadership, the committee successfully developed and implemented a number of initiatives to increase the quality and quantity of the firm’s diversity and inclusion.
+Mr. Ruzinsky has chaired Jackson Walker’s Diversity Committee since 2005.
+Under his leadership, the committee successfully developed and implemented a number of initiatives to increase the quality and quantity of the Firm’s diversity and inclusion.

-In his legal practice, Bruce focuses primarily on representing financial institutions, corporations, and other business entities in workout/restructure efforts, chapter bankruptcy proceedings, and litigation.
-He has over 30 years of experience in representing creditors, creditors’ committees, trustees, debtors, landlords, and/or asset purchasers in various industries and business environments, including energy, real estate, healthcare, shipping, manufacturing, technology, telecommunications, transportation, retail, entertainment, wholesale produce, and personal services.
-Bruce received his B.A., magna cum laude, from Duke University and his J.D. from Duke University School of Law.
+In his legal practice, Mr. Ruzinsky focuses primarily on representing financial institutions, corporations, and other business entities in workout/restructure efforts, chapter bankruptcy proceedings, and litigation.
+He has over 30 years of experience in representing creditors, creditors’ committees, trustees, debtors, landlords, and/or asset purchasers in various industries and business environments, including energy, real estate, health care, shipping, manufacturing, technology, telecommunications, transportation, retail, entertainment, wholesale produce, and personal services.
+Mr. Ruzinsky received his B.A., magna cum laude, from Duke University and his J.D. from Duke University School of Law.